Career & Employment Center

 - Networking & Informational Interviews

-The Tri-Valley One-Stop, in partnership with the College, offers a number of hiring events throughout the year.
-At the moment, due to staffing, these include large and small job fairs.
-Large job fairs include employers from a diverse set of industries – both public and private.
+The Career and Transfer Center offers a number of hiring events throughout the year.
+General job and internship fairs include employers from a diverse set of industries – both public and private.
 Smaller, or mini-job fairs, focus on one department.
 Employers at these smaller events are looking to hire students with a specific skill set and background.
 Additionally, if there are any employer contacts you think would be interested in participating in our events please let us know.
 We are always looking to grow our employer list.

 Also, attendance at events such as these is a great extra credit opportunity for students and we are more than happy to sign off on any paperwork or help create extra credit exercises for any of our events.